 Who We Are

-The Writing for Change Journal came to life in 2020, during a global pandemic, at the heels of a national reckoning on racial justice, the climate catastrophe, and profound political polarization.
+The Writing for Change Journal came to life in 2020, during a global pandemic, at the heels of a national reckoning on racial justice, the ongoing climate catastrophe, and profound political polarization.
 With the rise of Zoom, masks, social and physical distancing, combined with heighten levels of anxiety, distrust, and misinformation, it would have seemed like an objectively bad time to begin something like this.
-However, it was precisely because of these converging emergencies and exigencies (all of which are still urgent and present) that make the relational work of this publishing space more vital than ever, and that remains true today.
+However, it was precisely because of these converging emergencies and exigencies that make the relational work of this publishing space more vital than ever, and that remains true today.

 The Writing for Change Journal launched after a few years of surveying students, and meeting with faculty and community members.
-At the time, there was a lot of excitement about BSU’s new Writing for Change minor, and we discovered a desire for more experiential writing/editing/publishing experience that were in line with how publishing happens in the “real world.”
-The Journal was an effort to bring that world of publishing to the personal and professional lives of budding writers, artists, and creators in the Boise area, specifically those motivated by a desire to grapple with change, who believe in our rhetorical power to use language in all its forms to imagine a more equitable, socially just, and ecologically stable future.
+We discovered a desire for a space in which new writers could break into the professional world of writing, editing, and publishing.
+The Journal is an effort to bring that world of publishing to the personal and professional lives of budding writers, artists, and creators in the Boise area, specifically those motivated by a desire to grapple with change, who believe in our rhetorical power to use language in all its forms to imagine a more equitable, socially just, and ecologically stable future.
+We believe this happens when we listen and are listened to.

 Each year, a new team of editors continue to work with the advisor to improve it and help guide it in new creative directions.
-Below are the Journal’s current and past editors.
+Contact Kyle Boggs at email@example.com for more information.

 Kyle Boggs, PhD.

-Kyle Boggs (he/him/his) came to Boise State as an assistant professor in the fall of 2018.
-He specializes in rhetoric & composition, community writing, and place-based pedagogies.
+Kyle Boggs (he/him) came to Boise State as an assistant professor in the fall of 2018.
+He specializes in rhetoric & composition, community writing, digital advocacy, and place-based pedagogies.
 To the Writing for Change Journal he brings over a decade of experience as a community journalist, a freelance writer, and more than 15 years as a writing instructor.

 Makyra Williamson is from Salem, Oregon, and now resides in Boise while participating in the Rhetoric and Composition M.A. program at Boise State University.
 A student of language, Makyra loves nineteenth century literature, especially the works of Jane Austen and Anne Brontë.
 In her spare time, she enjoys reading, writing, music, and creating through baking and crafting.
 While she’s not sure what the future holds, Makyra plans to continue growing as a communicator and a storyteller after graduation, whether it’s as a writer, educator, or editor.